-Restoring a beautiful, healthy smile after tooth loss is easier than ever with the use of dental implants to replace a missing tooth or secure a denture or bridge.
-Dr. Ryan O’Malley has advanced training in implant dentistry and provides full in-house services for the placement of dental implants.
+Restoring a beautiful, healthy smile after tooth loss is easier than ever with the use of dental implants to replace a missing tooth or secure a denture or dental bridge.
+Dr. Ryan O’Malley has advanced training in implant dentistry.
+We provide full in-house services for the placement of dental implants.

 Why Choose Dental Implants?

-Dental implants replace not only the crown, or visible, part of the lost tooth, they also provide a prosthetic root to support healthy bone structure in the jaw.
-Traditional replacement options, especially removable appliances, were not able to stabilize the structure of the jaw and the loss of bone once tooth roots were gone.
-This often led to changes in the shape of the jaw and lower face that could age the appearance of patients and impact their ability to speak and eat normally.
+Dental implants replace not only the crown, or visible part of the lost tooth, they also provide a prosthetic root to support healthy bone structure.
+Traditional replacement options, especially removable appliances, are not able to stabilize the structure of the jaw and the loss of bone once tooth roots were gone.
+This often leads to changes in the shape of the jaw and lower face that could age your appearance and impact your ability to speak and eat normally.

 Benefits of Implants for single or multiple teeth include:

 - Prevention of bone loss (when a tooth is removed, the body dissolves the bone that supported it.
 If an implant is placed, this bone is maintained).